The translation of this document is outdated.

 2) the person on behalf of whom this commercial communication

-is distributed is clearly definable;
+is distributed is clearly identifiable;

-receiving of the service are precisely formulated;
+the service are precisely formulated;

-the requirements for the receipt thereof are clearly set
+and the requirements for the receipt thereof are clearly set

 5) advertising competitions, lotteries or games are clearly

-accessible, as well as clearly outlined; and
+accessible as well as explicitly outlined;

 6) the service recipient is given the possibility to refuse to